 Beta-alanine is most effective when dosed 15 to 30 minutes pre-workout.
 If you've never consumed a beta-alanine product then be mindful of the potential full-body tingling.
 This tingling is harmless and should go away after 3-7 days of regular beta-alanine supplementation.

 Along with a well-structured weightlifting program, CarnoSyn® Beta-Alanine stacks synergistically with creatine monohydrate to further increase lean body mass, decrease fat mass, and improve strength compared to consuming only creatine.
 Regular beta-alanine supplementation improves performance during exercise bouts lasting longer than 60 seconds.

-L-Citrulline plays a powerful role in L-arginine synthesis, decreasing intra-workout fatigue and muscle soreness as well as increasing the body?s nitric oxide levels.
-By increasing L-arginine blood levels you'll noticed improved blood flow and muscle fullness both in and out of the gym.
-Many users of L-Citrulline find they?re able to perform more repetitions, move more weight, and set cardiovascular activity personal records.
+L-Citrulline plays a powerful role in L-arginine synthesis, decreasing intra-workout fatigue and muscle soreness as well as increasing the body's nitric oxide levels.
+By increasing L-arginine blood levels you'll notice improved blood flow and muscle fullness both in and out of the gym.
+Many users of L-Citrulline find they're able to perform more repetitions, move more weight, and set cardiovascular activity personal records.

 1,000mg of L-citrulline is an excellent dosage for increasing whole-body blood flow pre, intra, and post-workout.
 When your blood flow is improved your endurance will noticeably increase because your heart will be pumping and nutrients will be shuttling to the muscles more effectively.